wthrajat/mausam/README.md

 - [x] `npm install`
 - [x] `npm start`

-*Don't forget to allow location access tho
+*Don't forget to allow location access tho.

 *Click on ``Search`` button in the `Search by city` button and NOT the return key.